 Taming the appetite can be challenging for many of us.
 Without doing so, weight management or successful weight loss are impossible.
 Learn ten practical, reasonable tips that can help you tame your appetite!

-Going vegetarian or plant-based isn’t going to help you if you eat refined grains and meat analogs.
-Nutrient dense meals from whole plant foods reduce hunger and discomfort between meals.
-One study showed that nearly 80% of participants who ate nutrient dense whole plant meals reported that their experience of hunger had changed since starting the high nutrient density diet, with 51% reporting a dramatic or complete change in their experience of hunger.
+Going vegetarian or plant-based isn’t going to help you if you eat frequently refined grains and meat analogs.
+Nutrient dense meals from whole, fiber-rich plant foods reduce hunger and discomfort between meals.
+One study showed that nearly 80% of participants who ate nutrient dense whole plant meals reported that their experience of hunger had changed since starting the high nutrient density diet with 51% reporting a dramatic or complete change in their experience of hunger.
 2

 Substitute legumes for meat protein.
 Proteins help to curb hunger.
 Whole plant food proteins are real winners in appetite control.
 In a pooled analysis from 21 studies, among the 940 participants there was an overall significant but modest weight reduction with the diet containing one serving of legumes a day, compared to diets without them.
 Calories were not restricted.3 (Six weeks was the average period of the studies.)
 Legumes help to stabilize blood sugar and have a low glycemic index value.
 Consequently, their consumption improves appetite control.4